Skip to Content

 Making Neem Oil Solution

-Neem oil is a go-to for organic gardening enthusiasts.
-Mix 1-2 tablespoons of neem oil with a gallon of water, then add a teaspoon of mild soap to help it blend.
-Spray weekly for natural pest control and as a natural fungicide.
+Mix 1-2 tablespoons of neem oil with a gallon of water, adding a teaspoon of mild soap for proper emulsification.
+Solution Concentration matters—stick to these Mixing Instructions for safety.

 Preparing Horseradish Tea